lulab/Ribowave/README.md

 # RiboWave

-RiboWave is a funtional Ribo-seq analysis tools to identify translated ORF based on Ribo-seq data.
+RiboWave is a funtional Ribo-seq analysis tool to identify translated ORF based on Ribo-seq data.

 The RiboWave workflow consists of: